School where 6-year-old shot his teacher set to reopen

-NEWPORT NEWS, Va.
-(AP) — Stepped-up security and a new school administrator will be present as students return to the Virginia elementary school where a 6-year-old boy shot his teacher weeks ago.
+NEWPORT NEWS, Va. — Stepped-up security and a new school administrator will be present as students return to the Virginia elementary school where a 6-year-old boy shot his teacher weeks ago.

 Richneck Elementary School in Newport News was set to reopen Monday, more than three weeks after the Jan.
 6 shooting.
 Police have said the boy brought a 9mm handgun to school and intentionally shot his teacher, Abby Zwerner, as she was teaching her first-grade class.
 The 25-year-old teacher was hospitalized for nearly two weeks but is now recovering at home.